 Then you hit send only to get a reply back asking you to explain exactly what you need them to do.
 AND only then do you notice typos as well.
 OUCH!

-It happens because of a reality of human perception.
+It happens because of the reality of human perception.

 We see what we expect to see, and our brains fill in the blanks, forgetting that we know important information that other people don’t have.